Guelaguetza Oaxaca 2026: Events, Tickets, and Festival Tips

 The celebration begins in the main square with live music, food, and artisan stalls before a lively parade winds through town to El Cerro.
 Before climbing the hill, you’ll find a large tent filled with food vendors serving everything from lamb barbacoa to empanadas de amarillo, a local specialty.

 The stage sits atop the hill, surrounded by bleachers that are free to the public.
 If you prefer a closer view, chairs in front of the stage are available for a small fee.
-Keep in mind, the walk to the stage includes a dirt path and a short but slightly steep hill—comfortable shoes and a rain jacket or umbrella are a good idea, just in case.
+Keep in mind, the walk to the stage includes a dirt path and a short but steep hill—comfortable shoes and a rain jacket or umbrella are a good idea, just in case.

 Just outside Oaxaca City, Cuilápam de Guerrero hosts another of my favorite Guelaguetza celebrations in the region.
 Before the festivities begin, take time to explore the town’s striking ex-convent, a partially finished 16th-century Dominican monastery.